sanskrit/raw_etexts_english/blogs/manasataramgini/2008-10-18_the-actions-of-the-vairi-s.md

 +++
-title = "The actions of thexa0vairi-s"
+title = "The actions of the vairi-s"

 +++
 On the 8th of the month the vairi sent the little imp, a cheTaka, to